 Gas Open Pot

 Great for high volume frying, open pot fryers have their heating elements on the outside of the frypot, rather than inside.
-This makes this style easy to clean and best for low-sediment items and frozen foods.
-The tank shape features a “V” in the bottom, creating a small cold zone for sediment and allowing more oil to be used for frying.
+They really shine with frozen foods and low-sediment cooking.
+A small “V” shape at the bottom collects limited sediment and lets you use more oil.

 Pros

-Small cold zone allows more use of oil in vat
+- Small cold zone allows more usable oil

 Cons